saltsphinx/FizzBuzz/README.md

 Given the inputs, what are the steps to return the desired output?
 User enters number into command line,
-Program loops through numbers one to the users number, Program checks for muliples of three and give each loop, Program replaces muliples with either Fizz, Buzz or FizzBuzz Program prints result of loops to console
+Program loops through numbers one to the users number, Program checks for muliples of three and five each loop, Program replaces muliples with either Fizz, Buzz or FizzBuzz Program prints result of loops to console

+Check if input is not NaN